vah13/Oracle-BI-bugs/README.md

         return new Integer(key).toString();
     }
 ```
 WHAT?
-Is the session consists of two public datas (username and server ID)?
-I tried to write a simple code here what I got
+It seems that the session consists of two public datas (username and server ID).
+In order to check it I wrote a simple code and here  is what I got as a result.
 ![web](https://github.com/vah13/Oracle-BI-bugs/blob/master/img/hash.png)